LaunchCodeEducation/java-web-development/src/chapters/sql-part2/relationships.rst

 Similarly, a ``students`` table could contain ID, name, email, courses completed, parent phone numbers, and grades---anything that defines a particular child.
-However, something like the name of the first period teacher should be stored elsewhere.
+Something like the name of their first period teacher would be stored elsewhere.

-So, ``courses`` only holds data directly relevant to classes. ``teachers`` only contains information that defines each instructor, and ``students`` stores student data and nothing else.
+So, ``courses`` only holds data that directly defines each class the school offers. ``teachers`` only contains information that defines each instructor, and ``students`` stores student data and nothing else.
 This sounds obvious, but it is very easy to throw lots of data into a table and provide descriptive column names.
 While this may seem like a good idea at the time, it leads to repetition of data, and it makes maintaining that information more difficult.

 Any time you add a new column to a table, ask yourself whether the data it represents *defines* ``table_name``.
 If you answer *No*, then store the data in